Polinez/Stars_Java_Project_1/README.md

 # Stars_Java_Project_1
 This is the first semestral project for the Winter Semester of the Java Programming class.
-Exercises provided by [Dr. Przemysław Juszczuk](http://www.pjuszczuk.pl/info/)

 ## Description
 The project involves building a Java-based application that serves as a comprehensive database for managing celestial objects, specifically stars.
 The application allows users to: